 It’s important to remember that weight loss can take time — and you are more likely to maintain weight loss if it is accomplished in a slow, steady way.
-Seeing the scale tick down takes patience.
+That being said, seeing the scale tick down slowly takes patience.
 Luckily, it is far from the only sign that your exercise routine is working!

 If your diet, sleep and stress levels are out of whack, these can be contributing factors to why the scale isn't budging.
+I teamed up with Kristin Kirkpatrick, a nutritionist and contributor to TODAY.com, to help you figure out what may be holding your weight loss back.
 Look at your routine and see if one of these things may be hindering your progress:

-Your workouts are too intense — or not intense enough
+Your workouts are too intense

 You can also try adding some variety to your workout routine.
 The body begins to adapt when you perform the same movements over and over.
 Switching up your routine can keep the body guessing and help prevent a plateau.
 If you are a walker, consider adding a few days of strength training to your routine.
 If you love boxing, alternate sessions with yoga or Pilates.

 On the flip side, sometimes you need to take a break from intense workouts.
 Are you overexerting yourself during exercise?
 Pushing yourself too hard can backfire.
 Make sure you’re scheduling adequate recovery time with rest days where you do some low-impact movement like walking, biking or yoga.
 Or consider mixing it up altogether and trying a slower, lower-impact form of exercise (this doesn’t mean lower intensity!).
 It wasn’t until I started a Pilates routine that I saw major changes in my body!